justprateek/medic_bot/data/nlu/nlu-med.md

 - I am feeling warm and have red and swollen skin over my spine
 - I am feeling warm and have red  and swollenskin over my knees
 - I am having weakness and muscle wasting
+- i think i have arthritis
+- going through arthritis
+- troublesome pain of arthritis
+- i am suffering from arthritis
+- i have been recently suffering with arthritis

 ## intent:problem_coronavirus
 - change in sense of smell or taste